AarjavSatia/GSOC-24_DeepLense_Common_Task/README.md

 ### Further Modifications and Ideas:
 <p>1) Given a larger dataset, transformer based models like ViT and Swin-Transformers can be tried out.</p>
-<p>2) Attetnion modules can be encorporated to the base Resnet models which would give the model global awareness from    attention module and high inductive bias from CNN.</p>
+<p>2) Attetnion modules can be encorporated to the base Resnet models giving the model global awareness from attentionvmodule and high inductive bias from the CNN.</p>

 ### References:
 <p>[1] Alexander, S., Gleyzer, S., McDonough, E., Toomey, M. W., & Usai, E. (2020).
 Deep learning the morphology of dark matter substructure.
 The Astrophysical Journal, 893(1), 15.</p>